-Identifying the biological processes underlying the elemental composition of plant tissues, also known as the ionome, can lead to a better understanding of plant adaptation as well as improved crops (I. Baxter and Dilkes 2012).
-High throughput analytic approaches such as inductively coupled plasma-mass spectrometry (ICP-MS) are capable of measuring elemental concentrations for multiple elements and scalable to thousands of samples per week.
-Using ICP-MS, we analyzed the accumulation of 17 elements in maize kernels described, in depth, by Ziegler et al. (Ziegler et al. 2017).
-Briefly, kernels from the nested association mapping (NAM) population samples were grown in 4 different geographic locations (McMullen et al. 2009).
-To reduce environmental specific factors, the SNPs used in this study were from the GWAS performed on the all-location models.
+Identifying the biological processes underlying the elemental composition, also known as the ionome, of plant tissues can lead to a better understanding of plant adaptation as well as improved crops (I. Baxter and Dilkes 2012).
+High throughput analytic approaches such as inductively coupled plasma-mass spectrometry (ICP-MS) can measure elemental concentrations for multiple elements and are scalable to thousands of samples a week.
+Using ICP-MS, we measured the accumulation of 17 elements in maize kernels from the nested association mapping (NAM) population (Buckler et al. 2009).
+We processed kernels from grow-outs from 4 different geographic locations as described in depth by Zielger et al. (Ziegler et al. 2017).
+To reduce environmental specific factors, the SNPs used in this study were from GWAS was performed on the all locations models for elements reported by Ziegler et al.

+Table 3

+Maize grain ionome SNP-to-gene mapping results

+Significant SNPS associated with the maize grain Ionome were mapped to candidate genes by collapsing SNPs with overlapping windows down to effective SNPs, then taking genes upstream and downstream of the effective SNP up to the flank limit.

+Briefly, the maize nested association mapping (NAM) panel was used to map associated loci.
 Approximately 30 million SNPs and small copy-number variants were projected onto the association panel and used to perform a GWAS for each of the 17 elements.
-SNPs were tested for significance of association for each trait using resampling model inclusion probability (Valdar et al. 2009) (RMIP ≤ 0.05; See Table 3).
-Significantly associated SNPs were used as input to Camoco to generate candidate genes from the maize filtered gene set (FGS; n=39,656) for each element using a range of SNP-to-gene mapping parameters: 50kb, 100kb, and 500kb windows (up/downstream) limited to 1, 2 or 5 flanking genes (up/downstream of SNP; See Fig. 1A).
+Over four thousand SNPs were significantly associated (through a resampling procedure (Valdar et al. 2009), with a resampling model inclusion probability > 0.05) with elemental accumulation (Table 3; see Materials and Methods).
+These SNPs were used as input to Camoco to generate candidate genes from the maize filtered gene set (FGS; n=39,656) for each element using a range of SNP-to-gene mapping parameters: 50kb, 100kb, and 500kb windows (up/downstream) limited to 1, 2 or 5 flanking genes (upstream and downstream of SNP; See Fig. 1A).
 In total, 4,243 statistically significant SNPs were associated with maize grain ionome traits.
 Summing the potential candidate genes across all 17 traits implicates between 5,272 and 22,927 unique genes depending on the SNP-to-gene mapping parameters used (between 13% and 57% of the maize FGS respectively).
 On average, each trait’s significantly associated SNPs identified 118 non-overlapping windows across the ten chromosomes of maize (i.e. effective loci, see Materials and Methods) and these implicate an average of 612 candidate genes per element (Table 3).

-Table 3

-Maize grain ionome SNP-to-gene mapping results

-Significant SNPs associated with the maize grain Ionome were mapped to candidate genes by collapsing SNPs with overlapping windows down to effective SNPs then taking genes upstream and downstream of the effective SNP up to the flank limit.

 Camoco identifies high priority candidate causal genes under ionomic GWAS loci

-Given the large number of candidate genes associated with elemental accumulation, we used Camoco to integrate network co-expression with the effective loci identified by GWAS for each of the 17 elemental traits separately.
-By combining candidate gene lists with the three gene expression data sets (ZmPAN, ZmRoot and ZmSAM) and two co-expression network approaches (locality and density), high priority candidate genes driving elemental accumulation in maize were discovered (See Fig. 1C).
+Given the large number of candidate genes associated with elemental accumulation, we used Camoco to integrate network co-expression with effective loci identified by GWAS for each of the 17 elemental traits separately.
+By combing candidate gene lists with the three gene expression data sets (ZmPAN, ZmRoot and ZmSAM) and two co-expression network approaches (locality and density), we discovered high priority candidate genes driving elemental accumulation in maize (See Fig. 1C).
 For each network-trait combination, Camoco identified a ranked list of prioritized candidate causal genes, each associated with an FDR that reflects the significance of co-expression connecting that candidate gene to genes near other loci associated with a single trait (Supp.
 Table 5).
-We defined a set of high-confidence discoveries by reporting candidates that were discovered at a false discovery rate (FDR) < 30% in at least two SNP-to-gene mapping parameter settings (e.g. 50kb/1Flank and 100kb/1Flank), a set we called the high priority overlap set (HPO; see Supp.
+We defined a set of high-confidence discoveries by reporting candidates that were discovered at a false discovery rate (FDR) < 30% in at least two SNP-to-gene mapping parameter settings (e.g.: 50kb/1Flank and 100kb/1Flank), denoted as the high priority overlap (HPO) set (see Supp.
 Table 6 and Materials and Methods).

 Fig. 6